 To this end, you’re going to want to pick up one of the elusive no-FX fee credit cards available to Canadians (list up-to-date as of March 2020):

-Home Trust offers a card with no foreign transaction fee.
-It has no annual fee, and earns 1% cashback on domestic purchases only, with no limits on how much you earn.
+The Home Trust Preferred Visa card offers no foreign transaction fee.
+It has no annual fee and earns 1% cashback on domestic purchases only, with no limits on how much you earn.

 The card has little in the way of extra coverage, but cardholders do receive complimentary roadside assistance.